America has many cities with culture, energy, and history. Some of these places also face serious crime problems.

 4. Memphis, Tennessee

-Memphis is dealing with a serious violent crime problem, murders, robberies, and assaults are way too common.
-South Memphis and parts of the Frayser area have become known for gang violence.
-Carjackings have also shot up lately, which has people really on edge.
-The crime issues tie back to economic struggles and a long history of racial and social inequality that’s left certain neighborhoods especially vulnerable.
+Memphis is dealing with a serious violent crime problem; murders, robberies, and assaults are common.
+South Memphis and parts of the Frayser area are known for gang violence.

 5. Birmingham, Alabama

-Birmingham’s crime rates are way above the national average, especially when it comes to violent crime.
-Downtown has gotten some investment and looks better than it used to, but other parts of the city are still struggling with gun violence and break-ins.
-Neighborhoods like Ensley and parts of the West End see a lot of criminal activity.
-Poverty, unemployment, and not enough good jobs to go around all feed into the safety issues.
+Birmingham’s crime rates are above the national average, especially for violent crime.
+Downtown has received investment and looks better than it used to, but other parts of the city still face gun violence and break-ins.

 6. Cleveland, Ohio